Tag Archives: Linux

 9 July 2025

 Even though the changes were announced in emails from Arch Linux, for some reason, many people have had problems with the latest update: in the Arch Linux subreddits on Reddit, people are complaining like “Everything is broken, what should I do now?”
-Let’s see how to complete the upgrade and what exactly has changed.… Read More »
+Let’s see how to complete the upgrade and what exactly has changed.
+The… Read More »